jhaco/SMDataTools/README.md

 Stepmania Data Tools is a Python library that rewrites functionality from [Stepmania File Parser](https://github.com/jhaco/SMFile_Parser) and [Stepmania File Writer](https://github.com/jhaco/SMFile_Writer) projects into one tool for extracting and converting note and timing data.
+Used with cpuguy96's [StepCOVNet](https://github.com/cpuguy96/StepCOVNet).

 ## Usage